 Safety Devices - To Throw or Reach

-In my swim lessons, I give a safety lesson to every one who attends, no matter how young.
+A safety lesson is included in the swim lessons I teach (except for babies).
 The mantra we repeat is, "Reach or Throw, Don't Go!"
 A ring buoy is stationed at the ready and several floating devices are poolside, mostly for fun but serve a dual purpose.

 Can a child be a lifesaver?
 You bet they can!
 Not by going in the water but by throwing an object that floats or by extending an object to the swimmer in distress.
 Then by getting adult help.
 Last resort is calling 911 when they cannot assist in either of these ways.
 Training is simple and lasting.

-We also include the opportunity for children to try on and float around in a life jacket.
+We also include the opportunity for children to experiment in the water wearing a life jacket.